-Cannasouth to issue new shaers to build Waikato greenhouseouse, va
+Cannasouth to issue new shares to build Waikato greenhouse

-NZX-listed cannabis research company Cannasouth said it had entered a joint venture with Waikato businessman Aaron Craig to develop a cannabis cultivation facility in the province.
+NZX-listed cannabis research company Cannasouth said it had entered a joint venture with Kapiti-based businessman Aaron Craig to develop a cannabis cultivation facility in the Waikato.

 The deal will involve Cannasouth issuing 2.8 million fully paid shares to the Craig Family Interests at 36c.